doriantaylor/xslt-rdfa/README.md

 anything, _including_ my own applications.
 Then the site's user interface can be considered _just another application_.

-This XSLT library, therefore, makes it possible to implement the application known as the given website's user interface.
+This XSLT library, therefore, provides one particular way to implement the application known as the given website's user interface.

 # Programming Interface